 Francis Marion University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award bachelor, master, and specialist level degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call 404-679-4500 for questions about the status of Francis Marion University.
 Upon request, accreditation documents may be viewed in the Office of the Provost during normal business hours.
-SACS contact information is as follows: Commission of Colleges, Southern Association of Colleges and Schools, 1866 Southern Lane, Decatur, GA 30033; Phone: 404-679-4500; Fax: 404-679-4558.